GaloisInc/saw-training/Further.rst

 ---------------------

-The `SAW tutorial`_ describes small problems, similar in scope to :ref:`swap-example`, but uses a somewhat different set of SAW features.
+The `SAW tutorial`_ describes small problems, similar in scope to :ref:`min-max`, but uses a somewhat different set of SAW features.
 It is a good next step after this document.
 After that, the `SAW manual`_ provides detailed descriptions.